tldr-pages/tldr/pages/linux/modprobe.md

 > Add or remove modules from the Linux kernel.

-- Pretend to load a module into the Linux kernel, but don't actually do it:
+- Pretend to load a module into the kernel, but don't actually do it:

 `sudo modprobe --dry-run {{module_name}}`